JohnTigue/swdb_on_colab/Readme.md

 ## Status

-GitHub Actions are used to build and publish this Jupyter Book, trigger on push to master branch.
+GitHub Actions are used to build and publish this Jupyter Book, triggered by a push to the master branch.

 ![Actions Status](https://github.com/JohnTigue/swdb_hilux/workflows/Publish%20to%20GitHub%20Pages/badge.svg)